Tomer-Sela/Computer-Vision-in-Surgical-Applications-HW1-by-Tomer-Sela/README.md

 I recommend installing the environment using Conda and running it through Jupyter Notebook.

 ## Running the Project
 The best way to run the Project is via Jupyter Notebook.
-After launching the conda environment, using a console or cmd, you can run "Jupyter Lab" in order to open a Jupyter interface over Chrome.
+After launching the conda environment, using a console or cmd, you can run "Jupyter Lab" command in order to open a Jupyter interface over Chrome.
 The project contains 4 auxiliary notebooks numbered by order of operation and 2 Python files for image and video prediction, as required by the project instructions.